patelronny/Regression-Analysis/README.md

 For Project : Cats Body weight vs. Heart weight

-Prectict the value the build the model for Body weight vs. Heart weight
+Prectict the value & build the model for Body weight vs. Heart weight